 In 2005, the Clinic became a partner with the Greater Virginia Peninsula Consortium of Free Clinics, which works with the Lackey Free Clinic in Yorktown, H.E.L.P.
 Free Clinic in Hampton, and Peninsula Christian Free Clinic in Newport News.

 With the number of patient appointment requests nearly doubling the availability of the Clinic by 2007, the Board took to take action – including applying for and received a $78,000 grant from the Williamsburg Heath Foundation that allowed the hiring of a part time Physician Assistant under the supervision the Medical Director.
 This hiring opened the Clinic to support day-time patient appointments.
 To date, this action has been one of the most impactful and significant decisions made to further how the Clinic operates and treats patients.

 After +16-years at the Gloucester Point facility, the Clinic looked to find a larger, more modern facility that could support its continuously growing patient population as well as the expanding programs offered.
 In 2014, the Clinic moved to its current 9,000sq-ft location, as well as updated its name from "Free Clinic" to "Care Clinic."

 Today, the Gloucester Mathews Care Clinic continues to build on its humble beginnings and remains passionate to its commitment to the communities of Gloucester and Mathews Counties having access to basic healthcare and

-The mission of the Gloucester Mathews Care Clinic is to provide community-based healthcare for the residents of Gloucester and Mathews Counties who lack health insurance.
-We achieve this though the efforts of volunteers, paid professionals and support staff, and contributions from members of the community who share our values and concern.
+The mission of the Gloucester Mathews Care Clinic is to provide community-based healthcare for the residents of Gloucester and Mathews counties, and select surrounding areas, who lack health insurance, or are covered by Medicaid.
+We achieve this through the efforts of volunteers, paid professionals and support staff, and contributions from members of the community who share our values and concern.

 our BOARD OF directors: